JCS-Computer-Science/cs10-pokemon-battle-template/README.md

 ### Level 1 - Basic (55%) | Bare minimum game

-- Keep track of which player's turn it is, only allow attack from current player
+- Keep track of which player's turn it is, lower HP of opposite pokemon
-  - either hide/show attack buttons or disable/enable them
 - Update message box after each action
   - eg. "GENGAR used tackle"